Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Introduction

-In this paper, we leverage one of the key strengths of quantum computers, their ability for sampling from probability distributions.
-Notably, one of the few demonstrations of quantum supremacy~\cite{Arute:2019zxq}, where a quantum device outperforms any classical counterpart, was fundamentally a sampling problem.
+In this paper, we leverage one of the key strengths of quantum computers, namely their ability to sample from non-trivial probability distributions.
+Examples include distributions that are hard to sample from classically, such as those generated by Instantaneous Quantum Polynomial (IQP) circuits \cite{Bremner_2010,Bremner_2016}.
+Notably, one of the few demonstrations of quantum advantage~\cite{Arute:2019zxq}, where a quantum device outperforms any classical counterpart, was fundamentally a sampling problem.
 This experiment highlighted the potential of quantum computers to surpass classical systems in specific tasks.
-With the current surge of generative modeling as a cornerstone of classical machine learning, and sampling being one of the strongest features of quantum devices, the intersection of these fields has attracted significant attention within the quantum computing community~\cite{Romero2021,Paine2021,Zhu2022,Kyriienko2024,kasture2022protocols,rudolph2023trainability}.
+With the current surge of generative modeling as a cornerstone of classical ML, and sampling being one of the strongest features of quantum devices, the intersection of these fields has attracted significant attention within the QC community~\cite{Romero2021,Paine2021,Zhu2022,Kyriienko2024,kasture2022protocols,rudolph2023trainability}.
 Notable examples include Quantum Generative Adversarial Networks~(QGANs)~\cite{Lloyd2018,Dallaire-Demers2018,Zoufal2019,Huang2021PRAppl}, Quantum Boltzmann Machines~(QBMs)~\cite{Zoufal2021,Coopmans2024}, and Quantum Circuit Born Machines~(QCBMs)~\cite{Liu2018,Benedetti2019npj,Benedetti_2020,Kiss2022,hibat2024framework}.
-Among other applications, quantum generative modeling has shown particular potential across a wide range of problems within High-Energy Physics (HEP)~\cite{Delgado:2022tpc,Delgado:2023ofr,Delgado:2024vne,Bermot:2023kvh, Tuysuz:2024hyl, Rudolph:2023iqf,deLejarza:2025upd}, alongside other promising quantum machine learning approaches that have also been explored~\cite{lejarza,deLejarza:2022vhe,Belis:2023atb,Schuhmacher:2023pro,Belis:2024guf, Belis:2021zqi,Casals:2025cuc}.
+Among other applications, quantum generative modeling has shown particular potential across a wide range of problems within High-Energy Physics (HEP)~\cite{Delgado:2022tpc,Delgado:2023ofr,Delgado:2024vne,Bermot:2023kvh, Tuysuz:2024hyl,Mart_nez_de_Lejarza_2025}, alongside other promising Quantum Machine Learning (QML) approaches that have also been explored~\cite{lejarza,deLejarza:2022vhe,Belis:2023atb,Schuhmacher:2023pro,Belis:2024guf, Belis:2021zqi,Casals:2025cuc}.